pgaxatte/cloud-workshops/day2/02_ansible_deploy_app.rst

 Backups
 ~~~~~~~

-The other task concerns the deployment of *automysqlbackup*, a small script which will handle dumps and their rotation in a dedicated foler.
+The other task is about the deployment of *automysqlbackup*, a small script which will handle dumps and their rotation in a dedicated folder.

-If you look inside the *defaults* folder of the role, we will see some variables :
+If you look inside the *defaults* folder of the role, you will see some variables :

 .. code:: yaml